Anheledir/Outlook-TrackAndBlock/README.md

 -Subject <string>        # Task/subject name
--StartMinutes <int>      # Start a block immediately with this duration in minutes (skips GUI) -ExtendMinutes <int>     # Extend the currently running appointment
+-StartMinutes <int>      # Start a block immediately with this duration in minutes (skips GUI) -ExtendMinutes <int>     # Extend the currently running appointment -Private                 # Switch — mark the next block as private (also pre-checks the GUI)
 ~~~

+`-StartMinutes` and `-ExtendMinutes` are mutually exclusive; provide a positive value for exactly one of them. `-Subject` can be
+used on its own to pre-fill the GUI.

 ## FAQ